Pratul Chandra Gupta: Career

 Pratul Chandra Gupta was born in the Teota Rajbari (the home of his mother's family) in 1910.
 He started school in Rangpur and then attended Calcutta's South Suburban School.
-He attained an BA Hons. and MA in history from Presidency College, Calcutta, and, after further study of law, he returned to history.
+He attained an BA Hons. and MA in history from Presidency College Calcutta, and, after further study of law, he returned to history.
 He was one of the first Indians to receive a PhD from a UK university (School of Oriental Studies, University of London, 1936).

-On his return to India, he became lecturer (1939-1956), and then reader (1957-1961) at the University of Calcutta, and then Professor and Head of the Department of History at Jadavpur University (1961-1970).
-He was Vice-Chancellor at Visva-Bharati University, Santiniketan (1971-1975) and Vice Chancellor at Rabindra Bharati University, Calcutta (1975-1979).
+On his return to India, he became lecturer (1939–1956), and then reader (1957–1961) at the University of Calcutta, and then Professor and Head of the Department of History at Jadavpur University (1961–1970).
+He was Vice-Chancellor at Visva-Bharati University, Santiniketan (1971–1975) and Vice Chancellor at Rabindra Bharati University, Calcutta (1975–1979).

 Pratul Chandra Gupta was active in several learned societies, and especially in The Asiatic Society (Calcutta) where he was President 1981–1983.
 He was a member of the Trustees of the Victoria Memorial, Calcutta 1972–1980.
 As well as writing scholarly works in English, he published extensively in Bengali, writing stories for children and adults.
 His autobiography, Dinguli Mor, was published by Ananda Publishers, Calcutta, in 1985.

 He died in Calcutta in 1990.

 Family

 Pratul Chandra Gupta was the eldest son of Atul Chandra Gupta and Savitri Ray.
-He married Supriya Roy, and had two children, Avijit (born 1942) and Ishani (born 1949).
+He married Supriya Roy, and had two children, Avijit (1942–2023) and Ishani (born 1949).
 Supriya died in 1956.